Skip to main content

 Inflammatory C-Reactive Protein (CRP), IL-6 Elevated levels, indicating systemic inflammation.

 An employer seeking to implement a genuinely beneficial wellness program must recognize these biological realities.
-The focus must shift from enforcing participation to creating an environment of and autonomy.
+The focus must shift from enforcing participation to creating an environment of psychological safety and autonomy.
 A truly voluntary program provides resources, education, and opportunities without mandates or penalties.

 It reduces the allostatic load on employees by eliminating a source of chronic stress, thereby allowing the body’s own homeostatic and restorative mechanisms to function optimally.
 The goal is to facilitate health from a state of safety, not to coerce it from a state of fear.